enmasseio/babble/README.md

   The callback is invoked as `callback(message, context)`, and must return either a result or a Promise resolving with a result.
 The result will be passed to the next block in the chain.

+- `listenOnce([condition: Function | RegExp | * [, callback: Function]]) : Block`
+  Equal to `listen`, except that the listener is removed as soon as a message is received matching listeners condition, i.e. the listener is executed only once.

 - `send(to: String, message: *)`
   Send a message to another peer.